forthy42/net2o/wiki/get-it.md

 often they get updated, essentially amd64 and arm64 are frequently updated, the others rarely).
 More depend on availability of Debian distributions that run on qemu…

+Gforth binaries for those different Debians are different, corresponding to the available glibc, so

 ### Key information (new Key from October 18th, 2017)